PeizhuoLi/neural-blend-shapes/README.md

 ### Test on Customized Meshes

-You may also try to run our model with your own meshes.
+You may also try to run our model with your own meshes by pointing the `--obj_path` argument to input mesh.
 Please make sure your mesh is triangulated and has a consistent upright and front facing orientation.
-Our model requires the input meshes are spatially aligned, so please also specify `--normalize=1`.
+Since our model requires the input meshes are spatially aligned, please also specify `--normalize=1`.
 Alternatively, you can try to scale and translate your mesh to align the provided `eval_constant/meshes/smpl_std.obj` and specify `--normalize=0`.

 ### Evaluation